 Changes in cash flows from operating activities between periods primarily result from changes in earnings (as discussed in "Results of Operations" above), excluding the impacts of non-cash items and changes in operating assets and liabilities.
 Non-cash items include recurring non-cash expenses, such as depreciation and amortization expense and non-cash compensation expense.
 The increase in depreciation and amortization expense during the periods presented primarily resulted from construction and acquisitions of assets, while changes in non-cash unit-based compensation expense result from changes in the number of units granted and changes in the grant date fair value estimated for such grants.
-Cash flows from operating activities also differ from earnings as a result of non-cash charges that may not be recurring such as impairment charges and allowance for equity funds used during construction.
-The allowance for equity funds used during construction increases in periods when we have a significant amount of interstate pipeline construction in progress.
-Changes in operating assets and liabilities between periods result from factors such as the changes in the value of price risk management assets and liabilities, timing of accounts receivable collection, payments on accounts payable, the timing of purchase and sales of propane and natural gas inventories, and the timing of advances and deposits received from customers.
+Cash flows from operating activities also differ from earnings as a result of non-cash charges that may not be recurring such as impairment charges and allowance for equity funds used during construction increases in periods when we have a significant amount of interstate pipeline construction in progress.
+Changes in operating assets and liabilities between periods result from factors such as the changes in the value of price risk management assets and liabilities, timing of advances and deposits received from customers.